Tuesday, 10 October 2023

 'This is p.c.
 Yasmin, we've got a pile of cubes that have just materialised out of nowhere, getting reinforcements.
 Sheffield is over-run with cubes, repeat Sheffield is over-run with cubes...'

-And so DW enters it’s cubist period, with an alien invasion quite unlike any others seen in the show’s long history: small black boxes that slowly count down to zero.
-Now, if you’ve been following along since the first three months of the year it might surprise you that I was one of the fans looking forward to Chris Chibnall’s time as showrunner.
-While I didn’t think an awful lot of ‘42’ ‘Dinos on a Spaceship’ or the Silurian two-parter I genuinely loved this story, which seemed to offer a whole new approach for the series.
-Perhaps a good 90% of the other DW stories are about making the ordinary extraordinary, of following our human representatives as they enter the Dr’s mad world and face alien cultures invading our own world or other planets that are remarkably like ours but with one scifi thing particularly out of whack.‘The Power Of Three’ though has the extraordinary become ordinary, as the Dr is trapped in our world for so long that he all but has a nervous breakdown at trying to live our life along with us, just for a little bit.
-We’ve already seen how frustrated the Dr was at being stuck on Earth in the UNIT days, but at least then he was lucky (fated?) enough to end up on our planet at the time in our history when we were being invaded left, right and centre every week (err, whatever period that was).
-Even the ‘Lodger/Closing Time’ duo from the two previous 11th Dr seasons have a good old-fashioned alien invasion at their heart somewhere, even if the crux of those stories are about Matt Smith learning to bend in with humanity.
-This story goes further than ever though: before we even met him the Dr was running away from a ‘normal’ life back on Gallifrey, so terrified of the rigid life waiting for him that he stole a Tardis and ran away, even when he knew it meant (semi)permanent exile.
+Why is this story so special?
+Well, perhaps a good 90% of the other Dr Who stories are about making the ordinary extraordinary, of following our human representatives as they enter the Doctor’s mad world and face alien cultures invading our own world or other planets that are remarkably like ours but with one scifi thing particularly out of whack.
+‘The Power Of Three’ though has the extraordinary become ordinary, as the Doctor is trapped in our world for so long that he all but has a nervous breakdown at trying to live our life along with us, just for a little bit.
+We’ve already seen how frustrated the Doctor was at being stuck on Earth in the UNIT days, living his life in sequence, but at least then he was lucky (fated?) enough to end up on our planet at the time in our history when we were being invaded left, right and centre every week so always had a lot to do (err, whatever period that was).
+Even the ‘Lodger’/’Closing Time’ duo from the two previous 11th Dr seasons have a good old-fashioned alien invasion at their heart somewhere, even if the crux of those stories are about Matt Smith learning to blend in with humanity.
+This story goes further than ever though: before we even met him the Doctor was running away from a ‘normal’ life back on Gallifrey, so terrified of the rigid life waiting for him that he stole a Tardis and ran away, even when he knew it meant (semi)permanent exile.
 How much worse for him, then, that he ends up being stuck on our far more boring planet waiting for an invasion that arrives only in slow motion.
+No wonder he keeps disappearing and encouraging his companions to run off and have adventures with him – even when they are enjoying the slower quieter life of living a ‘normal’ life.

 No comments: